 An option might be to look at the example in Germany for purely monetary claims - Mahnbescheid; the order of events: submission of the request, checking on only formalities, issuance Mahnbescheid, sending it to the debtor, 14 days for objections, in case of no objection - request for executive order.
-There, in each of the 15 "Länder", one court issues these Mahnbescheid; in case of dispute the cases are transferred to the territorial competent court (Art.
+There, in each of the 15 "Länder", just one court issues these Mahnbescheid; in case of dispute the cases are transferred to the territorial competent court (Art.
 688-696 Civil Procedural Code - ZPO).
+Ukraine has made the choice that the order is issued straight away and that it is definitive when no objection is raised.